Laryngitis

 • Sometimes indirect or direct flexible laryngoscopy

-Indirect or direct flexible laryngoscopy is recommended for symptoms persisting > 3 weeks; findings in laryngitis may include mild to marked erythema of the mucous membrane, which may also be edematous.
+Indirect or direct flexible laryngoscopy is recommended for symptoms persisting > 2 weeks (1); findings in laryngitis may include mild to marked erythema of the mucous membrane, which may also be edematous.
 With reflux, there is swelling of the inner lining of the larynx and redness of the arytenoids.
-With chronic irritation, leukoplakia can develop.
+With chronic irritation (eg, due to tobacco use), leukoplakia can develop.
+It is not recommended that clinicians routinely prescribe glucocorticoids to patients with dysphonia prior to visualization of the larynx.

 Treatment of Laryngitis